MicrosoftDocs/win32/desktop-src/WmiSdk/swbemlocator.md

 ---
-Description: 'You can use the methods of the SWbemLocator object to obtain an SWbemServices object that represents a connection to a namespace on either a local computer or a remote host computer.'
+Description: You can use the methods of the SWbemLocator object to obtain an SWbemServices object that represents a connection to a namespace on either a local computer or a remote host computer.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '51ea2c01-04e8-4b1c-bc82-ac96ba8b6eee'
+ms.assetid: 51ea2c01-04e8-4b1c-bc82-ac96ba8b6eee
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: SWbemLocator object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
 ---

 # SWbemLocator object